textpattern/textpattern.github.io/tags/tag-attributes-cross-reference.md

 # Tag attributes cross-reference [todo:pw]

-This cross-reference makes clear the different Textpattern tags associated with a given attribute.
+This cross-reference document makes clear the different Textpattern tags associated with a given attribute.

 For each attribute, the associated tags are listed underneath it.

 ### active_class

-"HTML class attribute":http://www.w3.org/TR/html4/struct/global.html#adef-class to be applied to the 'active' or current link in a list.
+[HTML class attribute](https://www.w3.org/TR/html5/dom.html#classes) to be applied to the 'active' or current link in a list.

 * [category_list](category_list)
 * [section_list](section_list)